vbookshelf/Mammogram-Mass-Analyzer/README.md

 ## 10 - Ideas to improve this app

+These are some ideas I've had since I finished this project.
+I don't have the time to build them into this app.

 1- Use yolov5 with torch hub during inference.
 This will speed up inference.
 I used this method in this project:<br>
 https://github.com/vbookshelf/Wheat-Head-Auto-Counter<br>
 To ensemble the two models you could use a technique called Weighted Boxes Fusion:<br>